longview/SonyMDRemote/Readme.md

 As such, you do need stateful decoder that reads the packet length to determine when to stop and process data.

 ### 6.38 ALL NAME REQ
-The returned 7.16 TRACK NAME messages appear to have the TrackNo field set to whatever is is was last playing.
+The returned 7.16 TRACK NAME messages appear to have the TrackNo field set to whatever track was last playing.
 This occurs even when the MD is ejected and reinserted.

 ### 7.16 TRACK NAME
 The first packet is listed as: